zuestmedia/zmplugin/readme.txt

 === ZMPlugin ===
 Contributors: zuestmedia
-Stable tag: 2.1.1
+Stable tag: 2.1.2
-Tags: cookie notice, gdpr, analytics, matomo, smtp Requires at least: 4.7
+Tags: theme companion, cookie consent, analytics, matomo, smtp Requires at least: 4.7
-Tested up to: 6.9
+Tested up to: 7.1
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZMPlugin contains various essential tools for WordPress websites that every webmaster may need and is the companion plugin to our themes.
+The official companion plugin for ZuestMedia WordPress themes, with additional tools for privacy, analytics, SMTP, content and site administration.

 == Description ==

-[ZMPlugin](https://zuestmedia.com/zmplugin/) offers a whole range of features that every WordPress website administrator will benefit from:
+[ZMPlugin](https://zuestmedia.com/zmplugin/) is the official companion plugin for ZuestMedia WordPress themes such as [Corporate](https://wordpress.org/themes/zmt-corporate/) and [Modular](https://wordpress.org/themes/zmt-modular/).

+When used together with a ZuestMedia theme, ZMPlugin adds theme-specific features including additional theme settings, Customizer options, editable block templates and the Design Explorer for importing starter designs.

+In addition to its theme companion features, ZMPlugin includes a collection of useful tools for everyday WordPress administration.
+These features can be used independently of a ZuestMedia theme, making ZMPlugin useful for any WordPress website.

+= Theme Companion for ZuestMedia Themes =

+ZMPlugin extends supported ZuestMedia themes with additional functionality and configuration options directly inside WordPress.

+Theme companion features include:

+1. Theme-specific settings and options
+2. Additional Customizer settings
+3. Editable block templates
+4. Design Explorer with importable starter designs
+5. Additional theme-related functionality and integrations

+These features are available when using a supported ZuestMedia theme such as [Corporate](https://wordpress.org/themes/zmt-corporate/) or [Modular](https://wordpress.org/themes/zmt-modular/).

+= Additional WordPress Tools =

+ZMPlugin also provides several useful features that work independently of ZuestMedia themes:

-1. Cookie consent banner (GDPR compliant)
+1. Cookie consent banner
-2. Tracking script integration (GA4, Tagmanager, Matomo)
+2. Tracking script integration for GA4, Google Tag Manager and Matomo
 3. Private mode with redirection
-4. SMTP for WordPress transactional mails
+4. SMTP mail delivery
-5. Block Patterns
+5. Gutenberg block patterns
+6. WordPress dashboard customization
+7. WordPress login customization

+This means you can also use ZMPlugin as a standalone plugin on other WordPress websites.

+== Theme Companion Features ==

+= Theme & Customizer Settings =

+When using a supported ZuestMedia WordPress theme, ZMPlugin adds additional settings and configuration options to the WordPress Dashboard and Customizer.

+These settings extend the theme and provide additional possibilities for customizing the appearance and behavior of your website.

+= Block Templates =

+ZuestMedia themes can use block templates to display static and dynamic content.

+ZMPlugin provides the functionality required to manage and edit these templates using the native WordPress block editor.

+= Design Explorer =

+The Design Explorer allows you to browse and import premade starter designs directly into WordPress.

+Starter designs provide a convenient starting point for building a website with supported ZuestMedia themes.

+Theme companion features are only available in combination with supported ZuestMedia themes such as [Corporate](https://wordpress.org/themes/zmt-corporate/) or [Modular](https://wordpress.org/themes/zmt-modular/).

-== Plugin Features ==
+== Additional Plugin Features ==

+The following features can be used independently of a ZuestMedia theme.

-= Cookie consent banner =
+= Cookie Consent Banner =

-Cookie Consent Banner for GDPR compliant use of tracking solutions.
-Tracking scripts will only be loaded after consent has been given.
+Display a cookie consent banner and control when tracking scripts are loaded.

+Tracking scripts configured through ZMPlugin can be prevented from loading until the visitor has given consent.

-= Tracking script integration =
+= Tracking Script Integration =

+Integrate common analytics and tracking solutions without manually editing your theme files.

+Supported integrations include:

+* Google Analytics 4
+* Google Tag Manager
+* Matomo (self-hosted)

-Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
-GDPR compliant if configured with cookie consent banner.
+Tracking integrations can be combined with the ZMPlugin cookie consent banner.

 = Private Mode =

-Private mode to redirect visitors to the login form or to a page of their choice.
-Useful for maintenance work or not yet finished websites.
+Restrict public access to your WordPress website and redirect visitors to the WordPress login form or to a page of your choice.

+Private Mode is useful for websites that are still under development, internal websites or temporary maintenance situations.

 = SMTP Mail =

-Send all mails sent via wp_mail() from your own SMTP server.
-Works for all system mailings and also with contact form 7.
+Configure WordPress to send emails through your own SMTP server.

+SMTP settings apply to emails sent through `wp_mail()`, including WordPress system emails and compatible plugins such as Contact Form 7.

 = Block Patterns =

-Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.
+Access a selection of pre-built block patterns that can be inserted directly into the WordPress block editor.

+Block patterns provide reusable layouts and content structures that can be adapted to your website.

-= WP Dashboard Options =
+= WordPress Dashboard Options =

+Customize selected elements of the WordPress administration area.

-Personalization options for the WordPress dashboard.
-WordPress logo, help tabs as well as footer text can be customized.
+Available options include customization of the WordPress logo, help tabs and dashboard footer text.

-= WP Login Options =
+= WordPress Login Options =

-Personalization options for the WordPress login form (wp-login.php).
-The login logo as well as the redirect destination can be customized.
+Customize selected elements of the WordPress login screen (`wp-login.php`).

+Options include a custom login logo and configurable redirect behavior after login.

-== Theme Companion Features ==
+== Who is ZMPlugin for? ==

-As a companion plugin for our [WordPress Themes](https://zuestmedia.com/themes/), ZMPlugin extends your WordPress dashboard with theme settings, customizer settings and the design explorer for importing starter designs.

-= Block Templates =
-Our Themes use block templates to display static or dynamic content.
-All block templates can be edited using the WordPress Gutenberg editor.

-= Theme & Customizer settings =
-When using a ZuestMedia WordPress Theme, various new menus and settings are added to the Dashboard and Customizer for customizing the theme.

-= Design Explorer =
-The design explorer offers the possibility to import directly premade starter designs.

-Only available in combination with ZuestMedia Themes, e.g. Corporate or [Modular](https://wordpress.org/themes/zmt-modular/).
+ZMPlugin is primarily designed for websites using ZuestMedia WordPress themes.

+It provides the companion functionality required to unlock additional theme settings, templates, starter designs and other theme-specific features.

+However, you do not need to use a ZuestMedia theme to benefit from ZMPlugin.
+Features such as the cookie consent banner, analytics integrations, SMTP configuration, Private Mode, block patterns and WordPress administration options can also be used on other WordPress websites.

 == Resources ==

 Learn more about ZuestMedia WordPress [themes](https://zuestmedia.com/themes/) and [plugins](https://zuestmedia.com/plugins/).

+Additional premium functionality is available through [ZMPro](https://zuestmedia.com/pricing/), a separately distributed premium extension for ZuestMedia themes and plugins.

-If you have any questions or need help, visit the [ZMPlugin documentation](https://zuestmedia.com/doc/zmplugin-documentation/).
+For documentation and help, visit the [ZMPlugin documentation](https://zuestmedia.com/doc/zmplugin-documentation/).

-You can also find us on [Github](https://github.com/zuestmedia/)!
+You can also find ZuestMedia on [GitHub](https://github.com/zuestmedia/).

 == Frequently Asked Questions ==

-= How to install ZMPlugin? =
+= Do I need a ZuestMedia theme to use ZMPlugin? =

-To install ZMPlugin, navigate to WordPress Dashboard >> Plugins >> Add New.
-Then type "ZMPlugin" in the search box, click install and activate.
+No.

+ZMPlugin is the official companion plugin for supported ZuestMedia themes and provides additional theme-specific functionality when one of these themes is active.

+However, many ZMPlugin features — including the cookie consent banner, analytics integrations, SMTP mail, Private Mode, block patterns and WordPress administration options — can also be used independently with other WordPress themes.

+= Which ZuestMedia themes work with ZMPlugin? =

+ZMPlugin provides companion functionality for the ZuestMedia [Corporate](https://wordpress.org/themes/zmt-corporate/) and [Modular](https://wordpress.org/themes/zmt-modular/) WordPress themes.

-= What extensions are available? =
+= How do I install ZMPlugin? =

-The [AI Assistant](https://wordpress.org/plugins/zmp-ai-assistant/) is an extension based on ZMPlugin that allows you to interact with Open AI’s artificial intelligence directly in the WordPress dashboard.
+In your WordPress Dashboard, navigate to Plugins > Add New and search for "ZMPlugin".

+Click "Install Now" and then activate the plugin.

 == Changelog ===

+= 2.1.2 =
+* Update: tested up to WP 7.1
+* Update: readme.txt description
+* Fix: Translations textdomain

 = 2.1.1 =
 * Update: tested up to WP 6.9